wazuh/wazuh-documentation/source/user-manual/manager/configuring-cluster/advanced-settings.rst

     .. tabs::
         .. group-tab:: Packages

-            1. Download the binary file for the installed HAProxy version
+            1. Download the binary file for the installed HAProxy version.
+You can find the available versions `here <https://github.com/haproxytech/dataplaneapi/releases/>`__.

             .. code-block:: console